wpte/dbus-HomeWizard-Energy-P1/README.md

 ## How it works
 ### My setup
-- Home Wizzard Energy P1 with latest firmware
+- HomeWizard Energy P1 with latest firmware
   - 1 or 3-Phase installation (normal for Netherlands)
   - Connected to Wifi network "A"
   - IP 192.168.2.13/24